 Valid Statutory Demands

 Valid Statutory Demands can only be sent by creditors who have a debt, which is due and payable by a company.
-This does not apply to individuals or people trading under a business name owing money.

 The debt cannot be in dispute.
 This means that, if the other party claims the goods delivered were incorrect, or not of merchantable quality, or that they have a valid claim against you to set-off the money owed, then there is a dispute.
 You may feel the dispute is not justified, but that doesn’t matter.
-If you know that the other party has an arguable dispute (however weak), then you cannot issue a Statutory Demand.
+If you know that the other party has an arguable dispute (however weak), then you should not issue a Statutory Demand.

 Company Directors, managers, accountants and people in credit control can all benefit by knowing how to minimise an allegation of a genuine dispute.
 For example, if you are being told by a debtor company that they need more time to pay a debt, then before granting the extension, it is prudent then to get the debtor to acknowledge in writing that the debt is payable, and confirm the amount that is payable.
 It is then so much harder for the debtor to subsequently claim there is a ‘genuine dispute’ in circumstances where someone has said on behalf of the company that it just wants more time.

 The Statutory Demand must be in the form set out in the Corporations Act, must be in writing and must be signed by or on behalf of the creditor.
 It must correctly state the debtor’s company name and its registered office and it must specify a place in Australia where the debt can be paid.
 It is permissible to specify that payment be made to the creditor’s solicitors.
-A Court will set-aside a Statutory Demand that is not technically correct, so it is advisable to get a lawyer to prepare it.
+A Court can set aside a Statutory Demand that is not technically correct, so it is advisable to get a lawyer to prepare it.

 The Statutory Demand requires the company to pay the debt or secure or compound the amount owed within 21 days of the date of the Statutory Demand “to the creditor’s satisfaction”.
 Those words require an objective test.
 It is for the Court to decide whether a creditor acted reasonably if he or she rejected a debtor’s proposal.